-Pelosi punches back against questions about her stimulus bill strategy in contentious television interview
+Pelosi punches back on questions about her stimulus bill strategy in contentious television interview

 Prospects for more stimulus checks, coronavirus relief fade as latest offer from Trump draws opposition from Republicans and Democrats

 Trump and Pelosi have not spoken in about a year.
-Meanwhile prospects are quickly dimming for any new stimulus legislation to pass prior to the election, even with millions still out of work and multiple signs the economy is slowing.
+Meanwhile, prospects are quickly dimming for any new stimulus legislation to pass before the election, even with millions still out of work and numerous signs that the economy is slowing.

-Mnuchin’s latest offer to Pelosi contained items where the two sides agree, including a new round of $1,200 stimulus checks to individuals.
+Mnuchin’s latest offer to Pelosi contained items on which the two sides agree, including a new round of $1,200 stimulus checks to individuals.
 But Pelosi contends there’s still not enough money for state and local aid, unemployment insurance or child care.
 She has been particularly critical of the administration’s failure to produce a national testing strategy to combat the pandemic.

 At the same time, Senate Republicans have revolted against the Mnuchin plan as far too costly, meaning there’s no guarantee any Pelosi-Mnuchin deal could even move in the Senate.